nasccped/st.conf/README.md

 in `bash PS1`.
 You can set these values as you want by modifying the `config.def.h` file (before make building or just `config.h` after make building).

+### Border pixel

+I've setted my `st` border pixel to 4.
+After using `anysize` patch, the terminal background color escaping (i.e., neovim) was looking wrong (about border dimension).
+Setting boderpixel to a bigger value can solve this problem!